AMAN-RAWAT-2004/Blogger-Web-Api-s/README.md

 # Blogger-Web-Api-s
-This repo Possesse Api's for the Blogger Web site
+This repo Contain Api's for the Blogger Web site